emscripten-core/emscripten/site/source/docs/building_from_source/configuring_emscripten_settings.rst

 Locating the compiler configuration file (.emscripten)
 =======================================================

-The settings file is created in the user's home directory:
+The settings file (``.emscripten``) is created by default within the emscripten directory:

+In cases where the emscripten directory is read-only the users home directoy will be used:

   - On Linux and macOS this file is named **~/.emscripten**, where ~ is the user's home directory.

     .. note:: Files with the "." prefix are hidden by default.
 You may need to change your view settings to find the file.

   - On Windows the file can be found at a path like: **C:/Users/yourusername_000/.emscripten**.

 Compiler configuration file-format